-Alguments. byVal nAdvType AS INTEGER.
-Specifies the advertisement type as follows: 0 ADV_IND Invites connection requests nAdvType 1 ADV_DIRECT_IND Invites connection from addressed device. nAdvertTimeout imust be <= 1280ms because nAdvInterval is ignored and will advertise at a rate of every 3.75milliseconds which means this type of advert is not power efficient and will impact battery life.
+nAdvType AS INTEGER. es the advertisement type as follows: 0 ADV_IND Invites connection requests nAdvType 1 ADV_DIRECT_IND Invites connection from addressed device. nAdvertTimeout imust be <= 1280ms because nAdvInterval is ignored and will advertise at a rate of every 3.75milliseconds which means this type of advert is not power efficient and will impact battery life.
 See ADV_DIRECT_LOW_DUTYCYCLE_IND for a more power efficient alternative.
-2 ADV_SCAN_IND Invites scan request for more advert data 3 ADV_NONCONN_IND Does not accept connections/active scans 4 ADV_DIRECT_LOW_DUTYCYCLE_IND Invites connection from addressed device.
+2 ADV_SCAN_IND Invites scan request for more advert data 3 ADV_NONCONN_IND Does not accept connections/active scans

+4 ADV_DIRECT_LOW_DUTYCYCLE_IND Invites connection from addressed device.
 No limit on nAdvertTimeout as the advertising interval is as per nAdvInterval, like a normal advert but with the payload being the target address.
 See ADV_DIRECT_IND for an alternative.
 5 Unused 6 ADV_EXT_CONN_NONSCAN Invites connection requests over the secondary advertising channel.
 This advertising type can be used for CODED PHY connections.
-Invites connection from addressed devices over 7 ADV_EXT_CONN_NONSCAN_DIRECTED the secondary advertising channel.
+7 ADV_EXT_CONN_NONSCAN_DIRECTED Invites connection from addressed devices over the secondary advertising channel.
 This advertising type can be used for CODED PHY connections.
 8 ADV_EXT_NONCONN_SCAN Invites scan requests over the secondary advertising channel.
-9 ADV_EXT_NONCONN_SCAN_DIRECTED Invites scan requests from addressed devices over the secondary advertising channel.
-Undirected nonconnecatable nonscannable 10 ADV_EXT_NONCONN_NONSCAN advertising using extended advertising packets.
-Directed nonconnecatable nonscannable 11 ADV_EXT_NONCONN_NONSCAN_DIRECTED advertising using extended advertising packets. byRef peerAddr\$ AS STRING , , , , , , , , , , , , , , , , , , , be an empty string that is omitted if the advert isement type is not ADV_DIRECT_IND.
+9 ADV_EXT_NONCONN_SCAN_DIRECTED Invites scan requests from addressed devices over the secondary advertising channel. advertising using extended advertising packets.
+11 ADV_EXT_NONCONN_NONSCAN_DIRECTED peerAddr\$ AS STRING Directed nonconnecatable nonscannable advertising using extended advertising packets. peerAddr\$ It can be an empty string that is omitted if the advertisement type is not ADV_DIRECT_IND.
 This is only required when nAdvType == 1.
-When not empty, a valid address string is exactly seven octets long (f or example: $00\11\22\33\44\55\66$) where th e first octet is the address type and the rest of the ets is the usual Bluetooth address in big endian format (so the most significant octet of the peerAddr\$ ss is at offset 1), whether public or random.
-0 Public 1 Random Static 2 Random Private Resolvable 3 Random Private Non-Resolvable other values are illegal. - byVal nAdvInterval AS INTEGER. me iii The interval between two advertisement events (in milliseconds). nAdvInterval An advertisement event consists of a total of three packets being transmitted in the three advertising channels.
-Valid r Valid range is between 20 and 10240 milliseconds. byVal i nAdvTimeout AS INTEGER.
+When not empty, a valid address string is exactly seven octets long (for example: \00\11\22\33\44\55\66) where the first octet is the address type and the rest of the six octets is the usual Bluetooth address in big endian format (so the most significant octet of the address is at offset 1), whether public or random.
+O Public Random Static Random Private Resolvable Random Private Non-Resolvable All other values are illegal. nAdvInterval AS INTEGER. nAdvInterval The interval between two advertisement events (in milliseconds).
+An advertisement event consists of a total of three packets being transmitted in the three advertising channels.
+Valid range is between 20 and 10240 milliseconds. nAdvTimeout byVal nAdvTimeout AS INTEGER.
 The time after which the module stops advertising (in milliseconds).
-The range of this value is between 0 and 16383000 milliseconds and is rounded up to the nearest 1 seconds (1000ms). nAdvTimeout A valu A value of 0 means disable the timeout, but note that if limited advert modes was specified in BleAdvRptInit() then this function fails.
-When the advert type specified is ADV_DIRECT_IND, the timeout is automatically set to 1280 ms as per the Bluetooth Specification. · ING: To save power, do not mistakenly set this nFilterPolicy AS INTEGER. to e.g. tooms. • • Specifies the filter policy for the whitelist as follows: 0 Disable whitelist 1 Filter Policy - Filter scan request; allow connection request from any 2 Filter Policy - Filter connection request; allow scan request from any nFilterPolicy 3 Filter scan request and connection request A whitelist handle (for more details see section "Whitelist Management hhh Functions) If the filter policy is not 0, but 1,2 or 3 the whitelist is enabled and filled with first 8 addresses and 8 identity resolving keys of devices in the trusted device database.
+The range of this value is between 0 and 16383000 milliseconds and is rounded up to the nearest 1 seconds (1000ms).
+A value of 0 means disable the timeout, but note that if limited advert modes was specified in BleAdvRptInit() then this function fails.
+When the advert type specified is ADV_DIRECT_IND, the timeout is automatically set to 1280 ms as per the Bluetooth Specification. nFilterPolicy WARNING: To save power, do not mistakenly set this to e.g. 100ms. byVal nFilterPolicy AS INTEGER.
+Specifies the filter policy for the whitelist as follows: 0 Disable whitelist

+1 Filter Policy - Filter scan request; allow connection request from any 2 Filter Policy - Filter connection request; allow scan request from any 3 Filter scan request and connection request hhh A whitelist handle (for more details see section "Whitelist Management Functions)

+If the filter policy is not 0, but 1,2 or 3 the whitelist is enabled and filled with first 8 addresses and 8 identity resolving keys of devices in the trusted device database.
 Given the database can accommodate more devices please note that if more than 8 devices exist than a partial whitelist is activated.
 To cater for that limitation, a whitelist can be manually created using the API described in the section "Whitelist Management Functions" and the handle returned from a manually created list can be supplied for this parameter